opnfv/functest/docs/testing/user/configguide/configguide.rst

                          which are independently pushed to the results database from different Jenkins jobs.
                          DO NOT USE THIS OPTION IN MANUAL TEST SCENARIOS.
-  * <DebugTraceValue> = "true" or "false"
-                       Default = "false", if not specified
-                       If "true" is specified, then additional debug trace text can be sent to the test results file / log files and also to the standard console output.

 Openstack credentials